EdenWoo/squirrel/README.md

 --> Theming for the app is not perfectly done.
 Syles is not well organised enough.

-Describe the difficulties you faced during the exercise --> Validation is not easy especially datetime validate.
+Describe the difficulties you faced during the exercise --> Validation is not easy especially datetime validation.